mjrgh/PinscapePico/ButtonLatencyTester2/ConnectorBoard/README.md

 a testing tool).
-Plus, many of popular key/button encoder boards use these same screw terminals, or something very much like them, so this should make it easy to move your existing wiring over from an encoder that's already installed in a pin cab.
+Plus, many of popular key/button encoder boards use these same screw terminals, or something very much like them, so this should make it easy to move your existing wiring over from an encoder that's already installed in a pin cab (and then just as easily move it back when you're done with the testing).

 ## Connection diagram